JuliaVTK/WriteVTK.jl/README.md

 The parallel file formats do not actually store any data in the file.
-Instead, the data is broken into pieces, each of which is stored in a serial file, and an extra header file contains pointers to the corresponding serial files.
+Instead, the data is broken into pieces, each of which is stored in a serial file, and an extra header file is created containing pointers to the corresponding serial files.
 The header file extension is the serial extension pre-appended with a `p`.
-E.g., for serial `vtu` files, the corresponding header extension is `pvtu`.
+E.g., for serial `vtu` files, the corresponding header file extension is `pvtu`.

 ### Generating a parallel data file